Different Types of Beetles & How to Identify Them

 Beetles are generally identified by their hardened, shell-like bodies which appear to have a line running down their backs.
 They come in a wide variety of shapes, sizes, and colors.
 Despite its appearance, a beetle does not, in fact, have a shell.
-Two hardened wings create the appearance of a shell, and cause a line running down the beetle’s back where the wings meet.
-Determining how to identify a beetle might seem difficult because you may see the damage they are causing before you see the insects themselves.
+Two hardened wings create the appearance of a shell and cause a line running down the beetle’s back where the wings meet.

 - Wood-boring beetles leave behind frass, or the waste they pass, which may look similar to sawdust.
-They also leave small, round or oval shaped exit holes where they emerge from wood.
+They also leave small, round or oval-shaped exit holes where they emerge from wood.
 This type can range in color anywhere from reddish-brown to black.

 Natural Pest Control and Beetle Prevention

-The best way to get rid of beetles is to prevent an infestation before it begins.
-Knowing the signs of a beetle infestation and what they are attracted to will make it easier to prevent the problem.
+The best way to get rid of these common beetles is to prevent an infestation before it begins.
+Knowing the signs of an infestation, the damage they can cause, and what they are attracted to will make it easier to prevent the problem.

 Some tips include:

 - Carefully inspecting new items and their packaging for pests before bringing anything into your home.